-As mentioned above, for a quick start deployment, then only you need to be sure is that your java runtime environment is correct.
+As mentioned above, for a quick start deployment, then only you need to be sure is that your java runtime environment and SPARK_HOME are correct.

 Setup JAVA

 You can either set it system-widely, e.g. in the .bashrc file.